Compliance

 Six months after any corrective action is taken, we check that the whistleblower contacting the Crystal Hotline has not been disadvantaged.
 After a further period, we also check whether the corrective actions and recurrence prevention measures are working effectively.

-In fiscal 2022, the Crystal Hotline received 43 reports and the harassment consultation service received one report.
+In fiscal 2023, the Crystal Hotline received 44 reports and the harassment consultation service received three reports.
 For each of these, Sharp investigated the facts of the matter and issued orders for any necessary corrective measures.
-Meanwhile, the competition law hotline received zero reports in fiscal 2022.
+Meanwhile, the competition law hotline received zero reports in fiscal 2023.

-The number of cases in and outside Japan and their summaries are reported to the Internal Control Committee, which is chaired by the president & CEO, and to the Board of Directors.
+The number of cases in and outside Japan and their summaries are reported regularly to the Internal Control Committee, which is chaired by the president & CEO, and to the Board of Directors and the Audit and Supervisory Committee.

 • Only the Crystal Hotline is available for use by employees of business partners.